US lawyer to discuss London fire case as deadline looms

 The BBC has reported that more than 100 people plan to join a product liability lawsuit targeting U.S. companies that make products used at the complex.

-It’s not clear if lawyer Robert Mongeluzzi plans to announce he’s filing such a case, but he is set to speak in Philadelphia on Tuesday about the Grenfell Tower fire.
+It’s not clear if lawyer Robert Mongeluzzi plans to announce he’s filing such a case, but he is set to speak Tuesday about the Grenfell Tower fire.

 Thursday marks the two-year anniversary of the fire and the usual deadline to seek damages under U.S. law.